Bhanditz/labs-preview/_posts/blog/2014-12-15-food-drink-challenge-content-sourcing.md

 - there are a number of client libraries available for languages such as php, Python and Django
 - we have also produced a [directory of open source tools](/apps/#tag=open-source-tools) that might be useful to developers, covering topics such as metadata management, annotation, front end display etc.

-### Collaborate
-- we're always keen to facilitate collaborations between developers, and with our own team.
-A great example is the [Europeana Open Culture app for iOS and Android](http://labs.europeana.eu/apps/europeana-open-culture/) which has been released as an open source platform for building tablet-based experiences using Europeana content.
-It's [available on GitHub](https://github.com/europeana/openculture/wiki) under the "European Union Public Licence".

-### Need help?

-If you have any questions, just leave a comment below or check out the [other ways to contact us](/support/contact/).

 ## Hints & tips

 ### Using the translation API